What comes after the exit?

 And the part where we actually have some fun.

-Ski days, trail runs, long lunches, the occasional ridiculous idea.
+Pickleball?
+A run?
+The occasional ridiculous idea.
 Good people, doing interesting things.

 Expect